-Make sure that the domestic water system is powered up and that there is water in the tank.
+Make sure that the domestic water system is pressurized and that there is at least 30 gallons (120 liters) of water in the tank.
 Confirm that the Charcoal filter is installed in the Fresh water flush module and that the domestic water line had been installed and all valves are open.

-1. Open Pressure Relief Valve.

-- 2. Power up the control system. - 3.
+- 1. Open Pressure Relief Valve. - 2.
+Power up the control system. - 3.
 Press both "Auto Run" and "Stop" to bypass the purge sequence.
-If the motor starts, stop immediately and press the Auto run and stop button again until you get a message PURGE MODE BYPASSED. - 4.
+If the motor starts, press stop, then press the Auto run and stop buttons again.
+Keep trying until you get a message PURGE MODE BYPASSED. - 4.
 Press the Auto Store button and allow the fresh water flush system to cycle through its timed operation.
-Cycle the auto store system 5 or more times to purge all of the storage chemicals out of the system (20 minutes total purging). - 5.
+Cycle the auto store system 5 more times to purge all of the storage chemicals out of the system. - 5.
 Hook up your service hoses per the service diagram and photos.
 Route them into a 5 gallon (20 Liter) bucket.
 Disconnect the product tube from the diversion valve and using another short piece of tube route the product water feed into the test bucket. - 6.
-Turn the valve on the fresh water flush module from "Run" to "Service." - 7.
+Turn the service valve on the fresh water flush module from "Run" to "Service." - 7.
 Press auto flush one or two more times to get enough water into the bucket to properly mix your salt water.
 Mix the salt until it goes into solution.
-If you are using a hydrometer mix the water to be 30,000 PPM.
+If you are using a hydrometer mix the water to be 32,000 PPM.
 Close the pressure relief valve and start the system using the "Auto Run" Button. - 8.
 Run and test the system for as long as possible.
-During the run test carefully inspect for leaks.
+During the test run carefully inspect for leaks.
 Check all of the system parameters to make sure the system is operating correctly.
-Do not allow the water in the bucket to get above 120F (50C). - 9.
-Store the system per the "Storage" instructions.
+Do not allow the water in the bucket to get above 120F (50C).
+The water in the "artificial ocean" will begin to disappear as it becomes fresh and goes to the water tank.
+If a longer test is needed divert the product water back into the Artificial ocean. - 9.
+Store the system by following the "Automatic Fresh Water Flush Cycle," "Long Term Storage Procedures", or "Storage and Winterizing" instructions..